bucs110a0spring22/ch-10-lab-isabeltozer1/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+This program is a game with a turtle hero and an enemy that fight eachother.
 #### Unique Feature
- < Describe the unique feature you added >
+ I added a heart feature and when the hero runs into it, a random number of enemies is added but their health level goes up.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ none

 ## REFERENCES:
- < List any outside resources used >
+ none
 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ none